 … AND NOT JUST A RESIDENT, MEET Matúš!

 We know it has been a tough time with the restrictions, especially for expats.
 That’s why we decided to ask some of our residents about their experiences.
-How’s it like to stay with us during COVID, how do they deal with it?
+What’s it like to stay with us during COVID, how do they deal with it?
 Matúš is staying with us for about four months now.
 On December 12, 2020 he checked in to a Premium One Bedroom Apartment in our New Amsterdam property at the Zuidas.
 Now, let’s get to know mr. Nemeth!

 - Before we start, could you please introduce yourself?

 Hi, my name is Matúš and I have arrived to Amsterdam from London, where I had been living for the past two years.
 While I am originally from Slovakia, I have travelled the world quite a bit so I am no stranger to staying away for extended periods of time.
 Due to COVID and long working hours in investment banking, exploring has become a bit more diffucult, but I did get to know the neighourhood quite well and my favorite place has to be Market 33 – just the idea of having 10 different food stands and a bar all in one place is amazing – there is so much to choose from and the servers are always helpful and nice.

 - When it comes to staying away from home for business, finding somewhere that is more than just a place to sleep can make all the difference.
 Why did you choose a serviced apartment of Corporate Housing Factory (instead of a hotel).
 What are the perks?